leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 ![getleon.ai wireframe](./wireframe.png)

-Along with the assets, I'm working on sketching the new landing page.
+Along with the assets, I'm at the moment working on sketching the new landing page.

 ### My Design Toolkit

 If you wonder what design-related tools I use, please find my toolkit below:

 - [Inkscape](https://inkscape.org/): to work on assets that requires isomorphic/3D look.
 It is easy to get started with, user friendly and open source.
-What can you ask more?
+What can we ask more?
 - [Excalidraw](https://excalidraw.com/): to create schema with a drawing look.
 Such as the one I made to explain my process before creating a web page.
 - [Figma](https://figma.com/): to design user interfaces, wireframes or prototypes.
 Until now I was using [Sketch](https://sketch.com/), but I feel Figma makes it easier to share with the outside world.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/): to optimize or clean up SVGs.
 Especially useful before animating SVGs.